aws/credentials-fetcher/README.md

 #### Standalone mode

-To start a local dev environment from scratch.
+To start a local dev environment from scratch:

 ```
 * Clone the Git repository.